vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 HIS IDENTITY.

 Bhatta Nārāyana Kantha is a different person from Bhatta Nārāyaṇa, the author of the Staya Cintāmani, whom Abhinava quotes in the Parātrimśikā Vivarana, page 69.
 The former, according to his own statement in the concluding line of his commentary on the Mrgendra Tantra, was the grandson of Sankara and the son of Vidyākantha, but the latter, according to the statement of Kṣemarāja in his commentary on Bhatta Nārāyaṇa's Stava Cintāmaṇi, was the grandson of Parameśvara and the son of Aparajital.
-He was the grand teacher of Aghora Siva.
+He was the grand teacher of Aghora śiva.
 His works, therefore, must have been written in the last quarter of the 11th century A. D.

 His WORKS.